 Misconceptions about heat pump noise

-Advancements in heat pump technology have led to the development of quieter options.
-As mentioned previously, many modern heat pumps are designed with noise-reduction features like noise insulated compressor compartments, in-built or ancillary vibration-dampening mounts, or advanced blades for the unit fans which minimise sound output.
+Advancements in heat pump technology have led to the development of quieter options including ultra-quiet heat pumps.
+As mentioned previously, many modern heat pumps are designed with noise-reduction features like noise insulated compressor compartments, in-built or ancillary vibration-dampening mounts, or advanced blades for the unit fans which minimise sound output on these quieter units.

 Another misconception is that heat pumps are only noisy when they are in operation.
 In reality, noise levels can vary depending on the mode of operation.
 An example of this is when the defrost cycle is running, heat pumps may produce more sound as they work to remove ice build-up.